 My practice is based in the village of Bramham.
-In the tiered system I can offer sessions in physical space in tiers one and two - observing guidelines on keeping safe in the pandemic - however during the national lockdown I am not able to offer physical sessions.
+In the tiered system I can offer sessions in physical space in tiers one and two - observing guidelines on keeping safe in the pandemic - however whilst Bramham is in tier three I am not able to offer physical sessions.
 In any case I am practising online using Zoom software (or telephone if you prefer).

 Training, qualifications & experience